hyperledger/besu-docs/docs/Reference/CLI/CLI-Subcommands.md

     besu blocks import --skip-pow-validation-enabled --start-block=100 --end-block=300 --from=/home/me/me_project/mainnet.blocks
     ```

-Imports a block or list of blocks from the specified file into the blockchain database.
+Imports a block or range of blocks from the specified file into the blockchain database.

-You can specify the starting index of the block list to import with `--start-block`.
+You can specify the starting index of the block range to import with `--start-block`.
 If omitted, the start block defaults to 0 (the beginning of the chain).

-You can specify the ending index (exclusive) of the block list to import with `--end-block`.
+You can specify the ending index (exclusive) of the block range to import with `--end-block`.
 If omitted, all blocks after the start block will be imported.

 Including `--skip-pow-validation-enabled` skips validation of the `mixHash` when importing blocks.